huashengdun/webssh/README.md

 $ python main.py --help
 ```

+### SSH authentication methods
+* Password authentication.
+Username is required, password not required.
+* Public-key authentication.
+DSA RSA ECDSA Ed25519 keys are supported.
+Keys also can be encrypted.

 ### Nginx config example for running this app behind an nginx server
 ```
 location / {